michaeljsj/michaeljsj.github.io/_pages/research.md

 ### Do Protests Shift Public Discourse in Activists’ Preferred Direction?
 Evidence from a Decade of UK Environmental Protests

-Under review at *American Journal of Political Science*
 <details>
 <summary> Abstract </summary>